cambyse/PO-LGP/share/projects/rosors/README.rst

 RosOrs
 ======

-Rosors is supposed to be a general bridge between ros and ors.
+RosOrs is supposed to be a general bridge between ros and ors.
 This is kinda a subproject of TCR but can be and should be used by everybody who works with ors and ros.